-Did you know you can receive a rebate just for conserving water?
-As a customer of Water Utility of Greater Tonopah, you are given the opportunity to receive a 50% rebate on the commodity charge when you use less than 7,401 gallons monthly.
-Check your water meter and bill to track your water usage each month.
-Visit www.gwresources.com for additional information.
+Did you know that you can receive a rebate just for conserving water?

+- As a Global Water-Water Utility of Greater Tonopah customer, you are given the opportunity to receive a 50% rebate on the commodity charge when you use less than 7401 gallons monthly. - Check your water meter and bill to track your water usage each month.